The Hadley’s Art Prize

 The Queen Victoria Museum and Art Gallery (QVMAG) in Launceston has a national profile for its collections of Australian colonial art, decorative arts and design, Tasmanian history, and natural sciences.
 The museum is located across two sites – Royal Park, which houses the art gallery, and Inveresk, home to the museum.

 Tasmania’s indigenous timbers are unequalled in the world; Huon pine, King Billy pine, celery top pine, sassafras, and myrtle are just a few of the species native to the island and found nowhere else.
-As a result, Tasmania has become a magnet for designers working with wood.
 Design Tasmania in Launceston promotes contemporary craft and design and is home to the Design Tasmania Wood Collection plus a dynamic program of contemporary craft and design-related exhibitions and projects.
-It features installations and one-off pieces and commissions, all of which are for sale.

 Salamanca Arts Centre

-Salamanca Arts Centre is Tasmania’s multi-arts creative hub and an engine room for art-making and presentation.
-The centre is home to more than 70 arts organisations, arts retailers and artists in studios, and offers an extensive exhibition and performing arts program all year round.
-Housed in iconic Georgian sandstone warehouses built in the 1830’s, these buildings once stored grain, wool, whale oil, apples and imported goods from around the world.
-Nowadays, you can wander under the heavy stone arches to find craft and design shops, jewellers, cafes, restaurants, galleries, subterranean bookshops and fashion boutiques.
+Salamanca Arts Centre is home to more than 70 arts organisations, arts retailers and artists in studios, and offers an exhibition and performing arts program all year round.
+Housed in Georgian sandstone warehouses built in the 1830’s, these buildings once stored grain, wool, whale oil, apples and imported goods from around the world.
+Nowadays, you can wander under the heavy stone arches and find craft and design shops, jewellers, cafes, restaurants, galleries, subterranean bookshops and fashion boutiques.
 From here it’s a short walk up Kelly’s Steps to the historic Battery Point precinct.

 Tasmanian Symphony Orchestra